-This chapter reviews literature as an account of the knowledge and ideas that have been established by accredited scholars and experts in the field of low enrollment of students more specially girls.
-It is guided by the objectives of the study outlined in chapter one.
+This chapter reviews literature as an account of the knowledge and ideas that have been established by accredited scholars and experts in the field of low enrollment of students most specially girls.

 2.1.1.
 Poverty and Drop out of Girls